Dhinagaran-s/lightdg/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The only hard dependency for `lightbug_http` is Mojo.
+The only hard dependency for `lightdg` is Mojo.
 Learn how to get up and running with Mojo on the [Modular website](https://www.modular.com/max/mojo).
 Once you have a Mojo project set up locally,